Hall Bartlett: 1950s

-Bartlett's next film and directorial debut, Unchained 1955), was distributed by Warner Bros, and once again starred Elroy "Crazylegs" Hirsch.
+Bartlett's next film and directorial debut, Unchained (1955), was distributed by Warner Bros, and once again starred Elroy "Crazylegs" Hirsch.
 It was filmed inside the California Institution for Men at Chino, California.
 Bartlett spent six months living as an inmate while he wrote the screenplay.
 The film's musical theme, "Unchained Melody," became an international classic.

-Bartlett then acquired the rights to the first novel of Arthur Hailey, Zero Hour!
-(1957), and made it into a suspense film.
+Bartlett then acquired the rights to Arthur Hailey's television play Flight into Danger and adapted it into the film Zero Hour!
+(1957).
 The film's plot was later used for Airplane!, the 1980 spoof of disaster films.
 Bartlett cast Dana Andrews in the lead role, and Hirsch as the pilot.

 Drango (1957), a study of the post American Civil War era, was based on the true story about a Union officer who returned to the land his fellow soldiers had ravaged to try to rebuild the South, as Abraham Lincoln had encouraged before his assassination.
 It starred Jeff Chandler, Joanne Dru, and Julie London.